Standing spin-wave mode structure and linewidth in partially disordered perpendicularly magnetized sub-micron Permalloy disc arrays: Introduction

-In this study, Vector Network Analyzer FMR (VNA-FMR) was used to study the perpendicularly magnetized spin wave mode structure and linewidth of a series of four disc array samples with varying degrees of array ordering, over a wide range of excitation frequencies.
-These arrays have been previously studied in the tangentially magnetized state, and details of their production and characterization can be found in Ref. \onlinecite{ Rossetal2010IParXiv}.
+In this study, broadband FMR was used to study the perpendicularly magnetized spin wave mode structure and linewidth of a series of four disc array samples with varying degrees of array ordering, over a wide range of excitation frequencies.
+These dipole-coupled arrays have been previously studied in the tangentially magnetized state, and details of their production and characterization can be found in Ref. \cite{Rossetal2010}.
 Each of the four array samples consisted of a locally trigonal array of Permalloy discs, with each array distinguished from the others by a different degree of long-range ordering.
 The long-range ordering was quantified with a parameter $\phi'$, the average amount of variation in the lattice angle in degrees per millimeter.